 Sim-to-Sim Policy Transfer#

-This section provides examples of sim-to-sim policy transfer using the Newton backend.
+This section provides examples of sim-to-sim policy transfer between PhysX and Newton backends.
 Sim-to-sim transfer is an essential step before real robot deployment because it verifies that policies work across different simulators.
 Policies that pass sim-to-sim verification are much more likely to succeed on real robots.

 Overview#